Analysis: Mike Hopkins benched Jaden McDaniels. What’s next for the star freshman and UW Huskies?

 On Saturday, he tallied 12 points on 4-for-8 shooting behind the arc before the break.

 But it the second half, Battle attempted just one shot in the first 16 minutes.
-He took three three-point shots in the final four minutes and finished with 4-for-12 shooting from downtown.
+He took three three-point shots in the final four minutes and finished 4-for-12 shooting from downtown.

 Still, UW needs to incorporate Battle into the offense in a meaningful way much like it does Isaiah Stewart.
-[On a side note: Stewart was sensational once again.
-He finished with a game-high 23 points on 9-for-12 shooting, eight rebounds and four blocks.]
+(On a side note: Stewart was sensational once again.
+He finished with a game-high 23 points on 9-for-12 shooting, eight rebounds and four blocks.)

 Battle needs plays designed for him.
 He needs teammates to set screens and look to get him going.
 And he’ll have to adapt going forward because teams are going to take notice and make him a higher priority in their scouting report.